 1098-T Tuition Statements

-Empire State College is required to send 1098-T, Tuition Statements, to all students who meet the criteria set by the Internal Revenue Service.
-This form reports the amounts billed for qualifying tuition and fees as well as grants and scholarships posted to your account in the calendar year.
-The information on the 1098-T is being provided to assist students with filing for the education tax benefits/tax credit deductions, such as the American Opportunity and Lifetime Learning Tax Credits.
+Empire State College is required to send 1098-T, tuition statements, to all students who meet the criteria set by the Internal Revenue Service.
+This form reports the amounts billed for qualifying tuition and related expenses, as well as grants and scholarships posted to your account in the calendar year.
+The information on the 1098-T is provided to assist students with filing for the education tax benefits/tax credit deductions, such as the American Opportunity and Lifetime Learning Tax Credits.
 Not all students who receive a 1098-T are eligible to claim a deduction or credit.

 Some important reminders about the 1098-T:

-- Forms are mailed by January 31, from ECSI, the company chosen by State University of New York administration.
+- Forms are mailed by Jan.
+31, from ECSI, the company chosen by State University of New York administration.
 You may expect to receive your form by early February.
-Your 1098-T will contain log in instructions to use at ECSI's site.
-If you do not receive, or lose your 1098-T, you may visit ECSI's Login Credentials Retrieval page to gain access to your information on line.
+Your 1098-T will contain login instructions to use at ECSI's site.
+If you do not receive, or lose your 1098-T, you may visit ECSI's Login Credentials Retrieval page to gain access to your information online.
 ESC's school code is TB.
-You may also reach ECSI by phone at 866-428-1098 or by email at email@example.com.
+You also may reach ECSI by phone at 866-428-1098 or by email at firstname.lastname@example.org.

 - The State University of New York, Empire State College federal ID number reported on the 1098-T form is 16-1514621.

 Empire State College cannot provide you with tax advice.
 Use your 1098-T Tuition Statement as a guide for claiming any tax credits and/or deductions for which you may be eligible.